-If you own an Android smartphone or tablet made by Huawei and you want a way to connect it to your Windows PC, you should use HiSuite.
-You can use it to do things such as browse and import files from your smartphone, as well as send messages, take screenshots, or backup your Android smartphone, all while sitting comfortably in front of your Windows PC.
-Let’s see how to set up HiSuite and use it to connect your Huawei smartphone with your Windows computer:
+If you own a HUAWEI smartphone and want to connect it to your Windows PC, you should try HiSuite.
+You can use it to do things such as browse and import files from your smartphone, as well as send messages, take screenshots, or back up your phone, all while sitting comfortably in front of your Windows PC.
+Let’s see how to set up HiSuite and use it to connect your HUAWEI smartphone to your Windows computer:

-NOTE: This guide was created using a computer with Windows 10 and a Huawei P10 smartphone with Android 8 Oreo.
-The HiSuite apps for Windows and Android should work similarly on all Windows computers and Huawei smartphones and tablets.
+NOTE: This guide was created using a computer with Windows 11 and a HUAWEI nova 11 Pro smartphone with EMUI 13 (based on Android 12).
+The HiSuite apps for Windows and Android should work similarly on all Windows computers and HUAWEI smartphones and tablets.

-HiSuite is Huawei's solution for connecting your Android device to your Windows computer.
-It is a combination of two apps: one for Windows and another for Android.
-The apps are designed to connect using a USB cable.
-Please note that we found numerous references to a WiFi connection using HiSuite, but they seem to point to older versions of the app.
-This feature seems to be gone from the latest version that we used while creating this tutorial.
+HiSuite is HUAWEI’s solution for connecting your Android device to your Windows computer.
+It combines two apps: one for Windows and another for Android.
+The apps work only if you connect the two devices (HUAWEI smartphone and Windows PC) via a USB cable.
+Though I found numerous references to a Wi-Fi connection using HiSuite, they all point to older app versions, as this feature is gone from the current HUAWEI HiSuite app (version 13).
 Once you connect your smartphone to your Windows computer, you can perform the following activities: